Knowledge and Porridge

 I gave a talk this week at a Creative Pro Manchester breakfast event called "Porridge and Knowledge".
 Although there wasn't any actual porridge on offer there were some rather lovely pastries!

 In my talk, I told a story of how effective use of social media turned me into a massive advocate of the Rare Tea Company.
-We then travelled back back in time to 50BC to discover the birth of Social Media!.
+We then travelled back in time to 50BC to discover the birth of Social Media!.

 You might think social media is a relatively new phenomenon- created by the likes of Facebook and Twitter.
 However, I argued that only the medium or technology has changed.
-Humans have interacted socially for millenia- not just on a personal level- but on a business level too.
+Humans have interacted socially for millennia- not just on a personal level- but on a business level too.
 The medieval market place was the central place for goods and services to be bought and sold- and it was done on a social level.

 The rise of mass media at the start of the 20th century (with radio, newspapers and then TV) changed things radically- the message to the masses was communicated from the few in power.
 The return of social media at the start of the 21st century allowed a return to the way humans have always interacted- allowing many to communicate to many.
 The only difference is that it is done much more quickly and on a global level.